 - Photos from the choir loft are allowed.
 The photographer should show professional courtesy to the musicians and not interfere with the performance of their duties.
 Please speak with the organist prior to the wedding.

-Call the rectory secretary to arrange a time for your rehearsal.
+Please call the rectory secretary to arrange a time for your rehearsal.
 Please bring the following to the rehearsal:

 - The marriage license